apache/camel-website/content/_index.md

 ### Patterns

 Based on <mark>Enterprise Integration Patterns</mark> (EIP) to help you solve your integration problem by applying best practices out of the box.
-Camel supports most of the Enterprise Integration Patterns from the excellent book by Gregor Hohpe and Bobby Woolf, and newer integration patterns from **microservice architectures**.
+Camel supports most of the Enterprise Integration Patterns from the excellent book by Gregor Hohpe and Bobby Woolf, and newer integration patterns from microservice architectures.
 {{< /div >}}
 {{< /div >}}